expectedparrot/edsl/docs/remote_inference.rst

   <br>

-You can now click on the **View** link to access the results of your job.
+You can then click on the **View** link to access the results of the job.
-Your results are provided as an EDSL object for you to view, pull, and share with others.
+Your results are provided as an EDSL object for you to view, pull and share with others.

 You can also access the results URL from EDSL by calling `coop.remote_cache_get()` and passing the UUID assigned when the job was run:

 .. code-block:: python